|

 black levels, and better shadow detail than the LCD projectors of years

-There are several unique benefits that are derived from DLP
+past were able to deliver.
+The Advantages of DLP Technology There are several unique benefits that are derived from DLP

 technology.
 One of the most obvious is small package size, a feature